Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 # Purses and Payments

 Digital assets exist in either a `purse` or a `payment`:
 - **[`purse`](https://agoric.com/documentation/glossary/#purse)**: Hold
   a quantity of same-branded digital assets until part or all of them are withdrawn into a `payment` for use.
 A `purse` can only hold the same `brand` as that of the `issuer` that created it.
 - **[`payment`](https://agoric.com/documentation/glossary/#payment)**:
   Hold a quantity of same-branded digital assets to send to another party.
-Created either with new assets by a `mint` or by withdrawing assets from a `purse`.
-If the former, it can only hold assets of that `mint`'s `brand`.
-If the latter, it can only hold assets that are of that purse`'s `brand`.
+  A new `payment` is created either with new assets by a `mint` or by withdrawing assets from a `purse`.
+It can only hold assets of the same `brand` as that `mint` or `purse`. .

+For any `brand`, there can be any number of `purses` or `payments` that hold assets of that `brand`.
+Neither a `purse` nor a `payment` can change the `brand` of assets they can hold.

-Assets in `purses` and `payments` do not have to be currency-like, but can be any kind of digital asset; swords to use in a game, rights to use a particular contract, theatre tickets, etc.
+Digital assets in `purses` and `payments` can be any of:
+- Currency-like, such as our imaginary Quatloos currency.
+- Goods-like digital assets, such as magic weapons for use in a game or theater tickets.
+- Other kinds of rights, such as the right to participate in a particular contract.

 Each non-empty `purse` and `payment` object contains exactly one quantity of its digital asset.